 Files of illustrations should be numbered according to their sequence in the text.
 References should be made in the text to each figure.
 The suggested positions of figures should be indicated in the manuscript.

-Figures must be drawn in black ink, labeled with stenciled or pre-printed lettering or numbering in Arabic numerals large enough to allow reduction.
+Figures must be labeled with stenciled or pre-printed lettering or numbering in Arabic numerals large enough to allow reduction.

-Photographs are to be 120-130 mm wide, and maximum 190 mm high; recommended resolution: 600 DPI for colour illustrations and 1200 DPI for monochrome black and wide.
+Plates of photographs are to be 120-130 mm wide, and maximum 190 mm high; recommended resolution: 600 DPI for colour illustrations and 1200 DPI for monochrome black and white.

 Figures should show the reference scale bars, where relevant.

-We use a modified Harvard style for references.
+We use a modified Harvard style for the references.